LucyKuncheva/Bayesian-Analysis-for-Comparing-Classifiers/README.md

 The repository contains the following files:

-- `BayesianAnalyisExample.m` This is an example that runs the Bayesian Analysis and reproduces
+- `BayesianAnalyisExample.m` This is an example that runs the Bayesian Analysis exaplained in the paper and reproduces
   - Figure 10 (the histogram of theta_left)

     <img height="170" src="Histogram_Figure10.png" />